Michel Langlois (biker): Popeyes

 Born in Saint-André-Avellin, Langlois worked on a farm in rural Quebec as a teenager before he moved to Montreal.
 He received the sobriquet "Sky" because he possessed a pilot's license and owned an aircraft.
 Langlois formed the Popeye Moto Club with Roger Calve and approximately half a dozen other founding members in 1964.
 The club grew rapidly and, by 1970, consisted of seven chapters throughout the province.
-The Popeyes began a criminal association with the Dubois brothers in the early 1970s, initially working as assassins and later on as drug dealers for the gang.
+The Popeyes began a criminal association with the Dubois brothers in the early 1970s, initially working as assassins and later as drug dealers for the gang.
 Additionally, club members were retained as contract killers for the Montreal Mafia.
 The Popeyes were considered to be the most violent of the 350 outlaw biker clubs in Quebec, and were infamous for engaging in gratuitous and sadistic violence that attracted the attention of the Hells Angels.

 The Popeyes violently entered the business of manufacturing and smuggling chemical drugs in 1974, resulting in a biker war with the Devil's Disciples motorcycle gang, which was considered the most powerful outlaw biker club in Montreal, and the Montreal chapter of Satan's Choice, which had expanded into Quebec from Ontario in 1967.
 While the Dubois brothers backed the Popeyes in the conflict, the Irish-Canadian West End Gang was drawn in on the side of Satan's Choice.
 By January 1976, fifteen of the Devil's Disciples had been killed by the Popeyes, causing the gang to disband.
 The Popeyes ultimately won control of the area around Saint Henri Square, although the arrests of the Dubois brothers cut the club off from their largest supplier of drugs.
 The West End Gang subsequently became the Popeyes' primary source of narcotics.

 A number of Satan's Choice chapters, including the Montreal faction, "patched over" to join the Outlaws – the second largest outlaw biker club in the United States after the Hells Angels – on 1 July 1977.
 The Popeyes, having been scouted by Hells Angels leader Sonny Barger and now carrying the reputation as Quebec's strongest motorcycle gang, became the Angels' first chapter in Canada on 5 December 1977.